jaumebonet/RosettaSilentToolbox/sphinx-docs/source/tutorials/sequence_analysis.rst

 -------------------

-When analysing the outcome of a protein design set, it can be useful to retrieve the data from the source structure (template) in order to assess on a sequence level which changes have happened.
+When analysing the outcome of a protein design set, it can be useful to retrieve the data from the source structure (template) in order to assess, on a sequence level, which changes have happened.

 For the purpose of this example, we will use a domain from a `Putative formate dehydrogenase accessory protein <https://www.rcsb.org/structure/2pw9>`_.
 To load the data, we will use :func:`.get_sequence_and_structure`.
-To this function we are going to provide the PDB file ``2pw9C.pdb`` and it will generate a file named ``2pw9C.dssp.minisilent``.
+To this function we are going to provide the PDB file ``2pw9C.pdb``, which contains only the chain C from that crystal structure and it will generate a file named ``2pw9C.dssp.minisilent``.
+The generated object will contain all the data generated by Rosetta over the particular structure, *including the sequence*.

 .. note::
   Through all the process several times the ``chainID`` of the decoy of interest will be called.
 This is due to the fact that the library can manipulate